 Together, THC, CBD and the host of other compounds in cannabis combine in ways that researchers think may be valuable.
-Cannabis may help mitigate a litany of physical complaints, from nausea to headaches, chronic pain, stress and possibly cancer treatment symptoms.
+Cannabis may help mitigate a litany of physical complaints, from nausea to headaches, chronic pain and stress.

 Cannabis Fact Vs. Fiction